adrien-zinger/adrien-zinger.github.io/_posts/2022-05-18-meta-programming-ideas.md

 };
 ```

-OK, so we are here with a `trait_to_tring` that replace the standard in
+OK, so we are here with a `trait_to_string` that replace the standard in
 Rust.
 And the structure `trait_to_string<A>` that implement the trait.

 You've noticed that we already use templates here in _C++_, and not in